 Al Rayan Bank PLC (ARB's) A1/Prime-1 bank deposit ratings reflect (1) the bank's Baseline Credit Assessment (BCA) of baa2; (2) our assumption of a very high probability of support for ARB's senior creditors from the bank's parent bank, Masraf Al Rayan (Q.P.S.C.)
 (MAR, A1 stable, baa2)1, but this does not result in additional uplift and leads to an Adjusted BCA of baa2 in line with the BCA; (3) the results of our Advanced Loss Given Failure (LGF) analysis, which results in no additional uplift due to low level of bail-in able junior deposits due to ARB's reliance on primarily retail funding sources; and (4) our expectation of a very high probability of support from Government of Qatar (Aa3 stable), resulting in a four notches of uplift for deposit ratings, which is to the same support assumption incorporated in MAR's ratings.
-Moody's assumes a low probability of support from the Government of United Kingdom (Aa2 negative) because of ARB's very small role domestically.
+We assume a low probability of support from the Government of United Kingdom (Aa3 stable) because of ARB's very small role domestically.
 ARB's Counterparty Risk Rating (CRRs) is Aa3/Prime-1 and its Counterparty Risk (CR) Assessment is Aa3(cr)/Prime-1(cr).

-ARB's baa2 BCA is supported by the bank's sound asset-quality profile, strong capital and granular retail base.
-These strengths are moderated by (1) a deposit base likely to be less stable given its cost-sensitive nature and internet sourcing; (2) high concentration in its financial assets book; (3) its limited operating history and product offering; and (4) evolving business model with rapid growth in recent years, which is likely to result in a deterioration in asset quality and in its modest profitability in the current coronavirus induced downturn.
+ARB's baa2 BCA is supported by the bank's sound asset quality profile, strong capital and granular retail base.
+These strengths are moderated by a deposit base likely to be less stable given its cost-sensitive nature and internet sourcing, a high concentration in its financial assets book and its limited operating history and product offering.